wp-plugins/floating-social-bar/readme.txt

 Easy.
 Just add `static="true"` to the shortcode or `'static' => true` to the template tag inside your array of arguments to make the social bar static (non-floating).

+= How can I disable Socialite when using the shortcode or template tag? =

+Again, easy.
+Just add `socialite="false"` to the shortcode or `'socialite' => false` to the template tag inside your array of arguments to prevent Socialite from running.

 = Can I hide the social bar on specific posts or pages? =

 Yes you can hide the floating social bar on specific posts or pages.
 All you have to do is go on your post’s edit screen where you will find a metabox to hide the social share bar.